JeremiahKaren/35percent.github.io/_posts/2017-03-12-delanceys-dirty-tricks.md

 __Elephant One__ was the first major development to be granted planning permission at the Elephant.
 It was originally to be called __Oakmayne Plaza__, but was subsequently renamed __Tribeca Square__ and then finally named __Elephant One__ after [protests from residents and the Council](http://www.london-se1.co.uk/news/view/7373).
 It is not to be confused with Lendlease's similarly named and similarly shameful [__One the Elephant__](/one-the-elephant) development.

-__Elephant One__ comprises 270 student rooms & 370 private residences for market rent with no affordable housing of any kind.
+__Elephant One__ is a mixed-use development including a cinema, shops, new Market Square, 270 student rooms and 370 private residences for market rent with no affordable housing of any kind.
 Rooms in the student block are currently being advertised for upwards of [£289 per week](https://www.casitaa.com/accommodation/81-portchester-house-london-uk) (for a room).

 ![](https://pbs.twimg.com/media/CBXYmc6XIAAHGsy.jpg)

-The development is being constructed entirely using an [offsite prefabricated construction technique](http://www.laingorourke.com/media/news-releases/2015/laing-o-rourke-led-consortium-awarded.aspx) pioneered by Laing (the company that built the neighbouring Heygate estate).
+The development has been constructed entirely using an [offsite prefabricated construction technique](http://www.laingorourke.com/media/news-releases/2015/laing-o-rourke-led-consortium-awarded.aspx) pioneered by Laing (the company that built the neighbouring Heygate estate).
 Even the [bathrooms](http://www.modulor.ae/index.php?page=view_pages_detail&tbl_pages_id=eacf5a7153) are [prefabricated in Dubai](http://www.london-se1.co.uk/news/view/7609).

 ## Planning History
 The site of development's buildings was originally a light industrial estate owned by the GLC until 1987 when it was transferred to Southwark Council.
 Southwark subsequently sold it to a subsidiary of __British Land Plc__, which in 2006 [sold](http://crappistmartin.github.io/images/LR_DV4Eadon2006.pdf) it for £8.5m to [__Eadon Estates Ltd__](https://services.gov.im/ded/services/companiesregistry/viewcompany.iom?Id=145829), an anonymous SPV/shell company registered in Isle of Man.